rprops/PhenoFlow/README.md

 fbasis <- flowBasis(flowData_transformed, param, nbin=128,
                    bw=0.01,normalize=function(x) x)
 ```
-From the phenotypic fingerprint, alpha diversity metrics can be calculated. `n` is the number of relicates, `d` is a rounding factor which is used to eliminate unstable density values from the dataset.
+From the phenotypic fingerprint, alpha diversity metrics can be calculated. `n` is the number of replicates, `d` is a rounding factor which is used to eliminate unstable density values from the dataset.
 Add the argument `plot=TRUE` in case a quick plot of the diversity values is desired.
 ```R
 ### Calculate ecological parameters from normalized fingerprint
 ### Densities will be normalized to the interval [0,1]